 Sign up for our free Newsletter stuffed full of ideas, competitions and offers.
 PS Did we mention it’s free?
 Please share this with your family & friends if you liked it!

 Take the kids on a 25-minute trip on the Staten Island Ferry across the water from Lower Manhattan to Staten Island.
 See some of the best sites that New York has to offer such as the famous Statue of Liberty, the stunning views of New York Harbor and the majestic Manhattan skyline.
 All free of charge!

 2. Central Park

-Ok, obviously toys are not free but I have chosen these three toy stores because they offer a whole experience & a lot more than a simple toy sale.
+Ok, obviously toys are not free but I have chosen these toy stores because they offer a whole experience & a lot more than a simple toy sale.

 The Scholastic Store in SoHo is a big, colourful delight that regularly hosts craft workshops, movie screenings & other free kid-friendly events!

 Brooklyn Superhero Supply Store is worthy of a mention for its originality & good work!
 You can pick up x-ray goggles, capes & tins of immortality!
 Customers are asked to promise at the door to use purchases only for the forces of good & profits go to 826NYC which teaches writing to kids.
 Founded by author, Dave Eggers.